BennyStrobes/ipsc_preprocess_pipeline/README.md

-#Ben Strober
-#bstrober3@gmail.com
+# ipsc Preprocess Pipeline

-All of the code for processing/quantifying the fastq files to organized allelic count matrices & quantile normalized expression matrices can be run through 'preprocess_driver.key.sh'
+This pipeline processes/quantifies the fastq files to organized allelic count matrices & quantile normalized expression matrices.
+It can be run through 'preprocess_driver.key.sh'
 'preprocess_driver.key.sh' splits pipeline into 7 steps that can be run in series (all the user has to do is remove the if false; then code arround the desired part).
 The code is well-commented so it should be clear from 'preprocess_driver_key'.sh' what each section does.

+## Deliverables

-As for important deliverables from this code (using dir_names defined in 'preprocess_driver_key.sh':
+As for important output files from this pipeline (using dir_names defined in 'preprocess_driver_key.sh':
 	1. $preprocess_total_expression_dir"quantile_normalized.txt" contains quantile normalized expression matrices for all samples across all protein-coding autosomal genes that have at least 10 samples such that RPKM >= .1 and counts >= 6.
 	2. $preprocess_total_expression_dir"rpkm.txt" contains raw rpkm expression matrices for all samples across alll protein-coding autosomal genes that have at least 10 samples such that RPKM >= .1 and counts >= 6
 	3. $covariate_dir"principal_components_10.txt" contains matrix for loadings of first 10 PCs for all samples